Database Objects Fields and Attributes¶

 simple name (without periods), then the cluster domain will be appended

 to construct a FQDN.
-Changes to this variable take effect during the
+Changes to this variable take effect on the next

 _hosts¶